-You can have git use a specific SSH key, per repo.
+You can have git use a specific SSH key per repository.

-This is great if you have – or would like to use – different SSH keys for each clients.
-To limit exposure, I try and use separate GitHub/GitLab/BitBucket account + SSH key for each client.
+This is great if you have — or would like to use — different SSH keys for each one of your clients, allowing for limited exposure between them.

 git config core.sshCommand "ssh -i ~/.ssh/id_ed25519_clientX"